camunda/camunda-docs-manual/content/installation/full/jboss/configuration.md

 See our user guide for complete documentation on the [LDAP Identity Provider Plugin](ref:/guides/user-guide/#process-engine-identity-service-the-ldap-identity-service) and the [Administrator Authorization Plugin](ref:/guides/user-guide/#process-engine-authorization-service-the-administrator-authorization-plugin).

-### Enable Hal Resource caching
+## Hal Resource Caching

-If you use LDAP as Indentity Provider, you should consider [activating caching][hal-caching] of Users and Groups in the camunda webapplication.
+If you use LDAP as Indentity Provider, you should consider [activating caching][hal-caching] of Users and Groups in the Camunda webapplication.
 In order to activate this, add the following configuration to the `web.xml` file of camunda webapplication (`camunda-webapp-jboss-$PLATFORM_VERSION.war/WEB-INF/lib`):